-Basis for opinion
+Basis for disclaimer of opinion

-The Accounts and Audit (Amendment) Regulations 2024 ('the Regulations') require the Authority to publish audited financial statements for the year ended 31 March 2021 by 13 December 2024 ('the backstop date').
+The Accounts and Audit (Amendment) Regulations 2024 ('the Regulations') require the Authority to publish audited financial statements for the year ended 31 March 2022 by 13 December 2024 ('the backstop date').
 The backstop date has been put in law with the purpose of clearing the backlog of historical financial statements.
-We have not been able to obtain sufficient appropriate audit evidence by the backstop date to conclude that the Authority's or the group's financial statements for the year ended 31 March 2021 as a whole are free from material misstatement.
+We have not been able to obtain sufficient appropriate audit evidence by the backstop date to conclude that the Authority's and group's financial statements for the year ended 31 March 2022 as a whole are free from material misstatement.
 We were also unable to obtain sufficient appropriate evidence for the corresponding figures for the same reason.
 We have therefore issued a disclaimer of opinion on the financial statements.
-This enables the Authority to comply with the requirement in the Regulations that they publish audited financial statements for the year ended 31 March 2021 by the backstop date.
-We have concluded that the possible effects on the financial statements arising from this matter could be both material and pervasive.
+This enables the Authority to comply with the requirement in the Regulations that they publish audited financial statements for the year ended 31 March 2022 by the backstop date.
+We have concluded that the possible effects on the financial statements of undetected misstatements arising from this matter could be both material and pervasive.